Slider2732-2/Electrostatics-Circuit/README.md

 Current version is ElectrostaticDetector_V101.ino, which is Version 1.01
 <br><br>
 Note <br>
 The grey wire running down the middle of the board is from the transistor Collector to Arduino A0 and is shielded (this one was from an ESP32 antenna extension).
 I tried unshielded and it did not work anywhere near as well as the shielded wire.
+Shield to circuit ground, core to transistor and A0.
 <br>
 ![Picture](./Pictures/ESVsmall.jpg)
 <br>